Primer: Section 4

 Can we really change that much?

-Creating a world in which the risk posed by nuclear weapons is reduced to an acceptable level may sound utopian and infeasible.
+Eliminating the horrendous risk posed by nuclear weapons may sound utopian and infeasible.
 But, with over 25,000 nuclear weapons in existence today and the ability to build many times that number, our choice is between creating such a world and having no world at all.
-We are being challenged to adapt to a sudden change in our environment and, fortunately, adaptability is our hallmark characteristic.
-Through adaptations of clothing and shelter, our species has extended its range from a small tropical region to the entire globe and even to the Moon.
-Through other adaptations, we have learned to fly far higher and faster than birds, and navigate the seas much better than fish.
+We are being challenged to adapt to a sudden change in our environment and, contrary to the belief that human nature is fixed and unchangeable, adaptability is our defining characteristic.
+Through adaptations of clothing and shelter, we have extended our range from a small tropical region to the entire globe and even to the Moon.
+Through other adaptations, we have learned to fly far higher than birds, outswim fish, and even walk on the Moon.

 We have also adapted our social structures in ways initially thought to be impossible.
-Abolishing slavery, a laughable idea just 200 years ago, became the law of the land 60 years later.
+Abolishing slavery, a laughable idea just 200 years ago, became the law of the land just five decades years later.
 Women’s suffrage, which initially was seen as even more unthinkable, also came to pass.
-Many of the arguments that people make today about the impossibility of changing our approach to nuclear weapons ("You can't change human nature.") were also used as supposed proofs that those earlier changes could never occur.
-But occur they did.
+In the past, we have changed what seemed like immutable aspects of human nature when far less was at stake.
+Changing to ensure our survival is certainly within our power.

-When we look back on those monumental changes from today's vantage point, we tend to wonder how people could ever have been so inhuman.
+When we look back from today's vantage point on slavery and women's abject subjugation, we tend to wonder how people could ever have been so inhuman.
 But, in viewing those changes through that negative prism, we miss the miracle that individuals wrought in bringing about those positive societal upheavals.
 We need to reframe that "glass half empty" view and see those changes for what they were – astounding miracles in which ordinary citizens played the key role.
 In contrast the "half empty" view reinforces a belief system in which humanity is deficient and therefore incapable of change.
-As described in Section 5 of this primer, Prof. Carol Dweck of Stanford's Psychology Department has demonstrated how important it is to emphasize our capacity for change when approaching people with a challenge like this.
+As described in Section 5 of this Nuclear Reader, Prof. Carol Dweck of Stanford's Psychology Department has demonstrated how important it is to emphasize our capacity for change when approaching people with a challenge like this.

-One of my favorite views of how humanity could overcome what many see as insurmountable odds was poetically described twenty years ago by Prof. Yuri Zamoshkin, a man with whom I had the great honor of working and who made important intellectual contributions to the Soviet reform movement of the 1980’s:
+One of my favorite views of how humanity could overcome what may seem like insurmountable odds was poetically described twenty years ago by the late Prof. Yuri Zamoshkin, a man with whom I had the great honor of working and who made important contributions to the Soviet reform movement of the 1980’s:

 In the philosophy of twentieth-century German and French existentialists (notably K. Jaspers), the term grenzsituation (border situation) has been used to designate an experience in which an individual comes face-to-face with the real possibility of death.
 Death is no longer merely an abstract thought, but a distinct possibility.
 Life and death hang in the balance.